ZachMuzzle/ZachMuzzle/README.md

  # About Myself

   * Hi, I’m Zachary Muzzleman.
 I am a senior computer science major with a concentration in AI/Robotics at the University of Delaware.
-I love coding and problem solving to find better solutions.
+I love to code and one of the things I love about it is that there is always something new to learn and improve on.

  # My plans